LukeGrahamLandry/franca/devlog.md

     its not about a page being uncommitted because v_to_p does that. works if you read it in small chunks, i guess theres a max read size (and 3449466 is too much)? there's max_readahead, maybe thats what that means?
+- log all the functions i need for doom
+- start splitting libc up by which header file has that function. use those instead of well_known.fr for web demo.

 ## (Nov 24)